- How Sleep Works

 Many inventors, artists, and other people we consider great thinkers attribute their own best creative work to dreams.
 Elias Howe, inventor of the sewing machine, figured out how to make the needle work, while Mary Shelley got the idea for her novel Frankenstein from her dream.
 Even golfer Jack Nicklaus discovered a new way to hold his golf club during a dream.

-Whether they’re problem solving or not, people generally enjoy improved creativity when they get more REM sleep, further cementing the positive connection between dreams and creativity:
+People generally enjoy improved creativity when they get more REM sleep, further cementing the positive connection between dreams and creativity.
+The following graph shows how study participants scored higher on a creative problem-solving test after having had REM sleep:

-Some dreams are meaningless, but there is some similarity among more common types of dreams.
+Dreams are often mundane and closely related to our recent waking life experiences.
+Other dreams feel more significant, however, and more common types of dreams often share similar meaning.
 By talking with the individuals who experienced these specific types of dreams, psychologists have come up with some theories as to what they may mean.

 However, it should be noted that like you, your dreams are unique, and so is their meaning and their cause.